ibm-cloud-docs/databases-for-etcd/dashboard-overview.md

 The _Connections_ panel contains connection strings for your deployment.
 Each tab contains connection information tailored to the type of connection or the protocol that uses it.
 Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate and arguments that can be passed to the driver or binary that you are using to connect.

-Reference tables for the different connection types are available on the [Getting Credentials and Connection Strings](/docs/services/databases-for-etcd?topic=databases-for-etcd-connection-strings) page.
+Reference tables for the different connection types are available on the [Getting Connection Strings](/docs/services/databases-for-etcd?topic=databases-for-etcd-connection-strings#connection-string-breakdown) page.

 Connection strings reflect whether your deployment uses public endpoints, private endpoints or both.
 You can configure which endpoints are available on your deployment.
 For more information, see the [Service Endpoints Integration](/docs/services/databases-for-etcd?topic=databases-for-etcd-service-endpoints) page.